ncail/noaa-lighthouse-problem/README.md

 ## Output

-The program generates a text file in the `generated_files` directory or directory specified by the user, containing the statistics and metrics of the compared datasets.
+The program generates a text file in the `generated_files` directory or directory specified by the user, containing the annual statistics and metrics of the compared datasets.
 The output filename is either user-specified or generated based on the current timestamp.
 Some example results are available to view in `generated_files`.

 ## Requirements